SmingHub/Sming/docs/source/information/storage.rst

 Note that when using bulk storage of more than about 4GB in size applications should be built with :cpp:envvar:`ENABLE_STORAGE_SIZE64` =1.
 This changes all sizes and offsets to 64-bit.

-If manipulating files greated than about 2GB (signed 32-bit value) then the :cpp:envvar:`ENABLE_FILE_SIZE64` setting should also be enabled.
+If manipulating files greater than about 2GB (signed 32-bit value) then the :cpp:envvar:`ENABLE_FILE_SIZE64` setting should also be enabled.